What the ATO will ask you for

 - Producing a marketable product (feedstock adjustments).

-ATO documentation for R&DTI – Record Keeping
+ATO documentation for R&D Tax Incentive – Record Keeping

 The types of records appropriate will vary from case to case.
 The ATO does provide a list of examples of record types that may be acceptable – see Examples of acceptable records.